sokolova-an/sokolova-an/README.md

 I'm Anastaiia, Frontend Developer  <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">
 - :telescope: I’m a Senior Software Engineer with experience in different domains and environments

-- :seedling: Learning about crypto
+- :seedling: Learning about new technologies, crypto, investment and all other stuff that seems interesting to me

 - :zap: Love to travel 🤿 ⛰️ 🚴